-- Completion of the 25th Avenue Grade Separation Project in the City of San Mateo. - Ongoing final design of the Broadway Grade Separation Project in the City of Burlingame. - Ongoing preliminary engineering and environmental clearance of the South Linden Street and Scott Avenue Grade Separation Project in the City of South San Francisco and City of San Bruno. - Ongoing planning for Caltrain grade separations in the City of Redwood City.
+- Completion of Redwood City Caltrain grade separations study. - Ongoing final design of the Broadway Grade Separation Project in the City of Burlingame. - Ongoing preliminary engineering and environmental clearance of the South Linden Street and Scott Avenue Grade Separation Project in the City of South San Francisco and City of San Bruno.